Practical algorithms for Hierarchical overlap graphs: Proposed Algorithm

 \subsection{Optimally marking $ov(p_i,*)$ for a string $p_i$}

 Clearly, visiting all descendants repeatedly is inefficient.
 The main idea behind the optimization is to lazily \textit{blacken} the entire subtree of each $x$ in \textit{constant} time.
-This is possible since future updates and queries about \textit{blackened} vertices (due to other $x'$ further along the suffix path) will only occur at higher levels than $x$, avoiding direct queries to $x$'s descendants.
+This is possible since future updates and queries about \textit{blackened} vertices (due to some suffix $x'$ of $x$) will only occur at vertices closer to the root than $x$, avoiding direct queries to $x$'s descendants.

 However, to limit the number of updates to \textit{constant}, we face another issue due to paths having nodes with single child (see \Cref{fig:aehog}).
 We circumvent it by maintaining such an entire path using its \textit{favoured} descendant, where we refer to nodes having multiple children as \textit{favoured}.
 Note a \textit{favoured} vertex is its own favoured descendant.
 The entire path having the same favoured descendant can be represented together because the number of white leaves of every node in such a path would always be the same.